polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 (func $ext_allocator_free_version_1 (param $ptr i32))
 ```

-The functions are considered obsolete and must not be used in new code.
+The functions are considered obsolete and cannot be used in a runtime using the new-style of entry-point.

 #### ext_input_read